-However there were times when I was left with her as they tested her abilities to be my mother.
-This was one of those times that I remember her being in charge of me, even though I didn’t see the danger in leaving a 3 year old alone in a pool on a rooftop at the time, this memory was carved into my childhood’s happier moments.
+This was one of those times that I remember, even though I didn't see the danger in leaving a 3-year-old alone in a pool on a rooftop at the time, this memory was carved into my childhood's happier moments.

 It was so warm out there, my skin tingled as my toes slipped into the cold water.
 Overjoyed at the sensation I startled myself with the bursts of high-pitched giggles erupting from my small chest.
 The sun laughed with me as I splashed the cool water over my skin, the contrasts making me feel so full of life.